ReLaXxa/restApi/README.md

 ## Notes

->Inside you can find a Postman export of the REST API tests, which you can inport into your env
+>Inside you can find a Postman export of the REST API tests, which you can import into your env

 > The Postman export uses Collection v2.1.0